cloud-gov/cf-hello-worlds/README.md

     ```bash
     cf target -o sandbox -s <USER>
     ```

     Where <USER> is the user portion (firstname.lastname) of your email address.

 1. Deploy the application, where `APPNAME` should be something unique like `FRAMEWORK-YOURNAME` (e.g. `nodejs-aidan`).
-By default, `APPNAME` is used to contstruct a route to make your application reachable at https://APPNAME.cf.18f.us.
+By default, `APPNAME` is used to construct a route to make your application reachable at https://APPNAME.cf.18f.us.
 Route names must be unique across the platform.

     ```bash